nickjf/ANSURR/README.md

 Other options:

--h | help
+-h &nbsp;help

--l  | include free ligands when computing flexibility.
+-l &nbsp;include free ligands when computing flexibility.
 Free ligands are defined as HETATMs that appear after the TER record in a pdb file.

--n | include non-standard resdiues when computing flexibility.
+-n &nbsp;include non-standard resdiues when computing flexibility.
 Non-standard residues are defined as HETATMs that appear before the TER record in a pdb file.

 ## Output